mladen/quant-level/README.md

 - **Dynamic Stock Number Selection**: Users can decide how many stocks they want to analyze and see the forecast for.
 - **Display Filters**: Stocks can be filtered to show all, winners, or losers based on performance.

 ## Current Development Status

 Additional features are being developed on the `adding-front-library-and-short-term-prediction-algos` branch of this repository.
 We expect to merge these updates into the main project shortly.

+## Known Bugs

+- **Non-working days issue**: The application may encounter errors if the selected start or end date falls on a non-working day for the stock market, such as weekends or public holidays.
+This occurs because the app tries to fetch stock data on days when the market is closed.
+We are working to resolve this issue.
+Until then, please ensure to choose dates that are regular trading days.